 Admission to the doctoral programs is provisional and must be certified.
 Certification occurs when the student meets the requirements for and receives his/her individual program's master en route degree.
-Typically, this includes completing two (2) years of coursework or its equivalent and competency assessments (i.e. master's thesis, research project I, and comprehensive/competency examinations).
+Typically, this includes completing two (2) years of required coursework or its equivalent and competency assessments (i.e. master's thesis, research project I, and comprehensive/competency examinations) as well as completing a year-long externship.